juju/docs/src/en/experts-sla.md

 ## Budgeting managed models

-SLA budgets are organized into wallets.
+SLA budgets are organized into *wallets*.
+A wallet called 'primary' is created when the `sla` command is run for the first time.
+It gets hardcoded as the default wallet.
 The sum of all budgets in a wallet cannot exceed the wallet limit.

 ### Managing wallets